Mahmoudkhaled17/Mahmoudkhaled17/README.md

 ## 🛰️ About Me

 I’m **Mahmoud Khaled Elmohamdy**, a passionate **GIS Developer** and **AI Enthusiast** who loves combining geospatial data with machine learning to create intelligent, real-world solutions.
-I like to call myself a **“Mini Giser” 😅** — because no one is born great, but I’m taking every step to become one.
+I like to call myself a **“Mini Giser” 😅** — because no one is born great, but I’m taking every step to become one.‏

-## ‏🎓 Education:
-‏
-**‏Faculty of Navigation Science and Space Technology, Beni-Suef University** ‏
-‏Department of Space Navigation (2020–2025)
-‏
-‏GPA: 3.83/4.0 | 6th in class
-‏

 - 🔭 I’m currently on **ITI 9-Month Program and become a professional GIS/GeoAI developer capable of building scalable, AI-powered spatial systems.**